Assessing Property

 What is the most accurate choice for determining parcel size?

-- A recorded survey by a qualified surveyor is almost always the most accurate and reliable evidence
+- A recorded survey by a qualified surveyor

-- Updated property tax maps
+- Up-to-date property tax maps

 - Deed

-- Use the best evidence available.
+Use the best evidence available.

 What is the proper way to value excluded current use land?